paniszcze/kana-flashcards/README.md

 # Kana Flashcards

-Learn Japanese kana with customisable flashcards deck.
+Learn Japanese kana with customisable flashcard deck.

 ## About